-The applicant will be issued with a Tenancy Agreement and given 14 days to sign and return the agreement and pay the required fee.
+The applicant will be issued with a Tenancy Agreement and given 14 days to accept the agreement and pay the required fee.

 If the Allotment is declined or the applicant does not return their agreement and fee within 14 days, then the Allotment will be offered to the next person on the list.